 Each year we collect seeds from our collection of Northwest Cultivar Group (rockii) tree peonies.
-You can order them from our website or send us $10 to receive 20 freshly harvested in late August.
+You can order them from our website or send us $10.50 to receive 20 freshly harvested in late August.
 (Price includes postage.)
+We also have limited numbers of other peony seeds for sale.
+Please see our website for full information.
 Get your requests to us soon, we can only provide seeds a limited number of seeds each year.

 August will be the time to collect this year’s peony seeds.
 The vast majority of peonies yield viable seeds so if you left the pods on the plant all summer, try your hand at raising a crop of peonies from seed.
 Peonies raised from seed do not come true to the parent plant, though they may strongly resemble it.
 Almost all cultivated tree and herbaceous peonies are hybrids far removed from their wild species ancestors.
 The exception to this rule are seeds collected from a single species of peony which did not cross pollinate with other peonies.